Peter Sutcliffe: West Yorkshire Police

-West Yorkshire Police were criticised for being inadequately prepared for an investigation on this scale.
-It was one of the largest investigations by a British police force and predated the use of computers.
+West Yorkshire Police were criticised for being inadequately prepared for an investigation on the scale of the Yorkshire Ripper inquiry.
+It was one of the largest investigations by a British police force and predated the use of modern computers.
 Information on suspects was stored on handwritten index cards.
 Aside from difficulties in storing and accessing the paperwork, it was difficult for investigators to overcome the information overload of such a large manual system.

 Sutcliffe was interviewed nine times, but all information police had about the case was stored in paper form, making cross-referencing difficult, compounded by television appeals for information, which generated thousands more documents.
-The 1982 Byford Report into the investigation concluded that the ineffectiveness of the major incident room was a significant handicap to the Ripper investigation.
+The Byford Report later concluded that the ineffectiveness of the major incident room was a significant handicap to the Ripper investigation.
 It should have functioned as the central nerve centre of the police operation; however, a backlog of unprocessed information led to the failure to connect crucial pieces of related information.
-This critical flaw in the central index system allowed Peter Sutcliffe to repeatedly evade capture.
+This critical flaw in the central index system allowed Sutcliffe to repeatedly evade capture.

 The selection by Chief Constable Ronald Gregory of Oldfield to lead the inquiry faced criticism from Byford, who argued that appointing a senior officer based on age or years of service should be avoided.
 Instead, he emphasised the need for an officer with strong professional competence who could inspire confidence and loyalty.

 Byford found Oldfield's focus on the hoax tape wanting, and that Oldfield had ignored advice from survivors of Sutcliffe's attacks, from several eminent specialists, from the FBI in the United States and from dialect analysts Stanley Ellis and Jack Windsor Lewis, that "Wearside Jack" was a hoaxer.
 (Note: Oldfield and other senior individuals involved in the Ripper investigation had consulted senior FBI special agents John Douglas and Robert Ressler in an effort to construct a psychological profile of the Yorkshire Ripper in 1979.
 According to Ressler, after Oldfield played the tape, Ressler said to Oldfield: "You do realise, of course, that the man on the tape is not the killer, don't you?" and Oldfield chose to ignore this observation.)
 Indeed, the investigation had used the hoax tape as a point of elimination, rather than as a line of enquiry, allowing Sutcliffe to avoid scrutiny as he did not fit the profile of the sender of the tape or letters.
 The hoaxer was given unusual credibility when analysis of saliva on the envelopes he sent showed he had the same blood group as that which Sutcliffe had left at crime scenes, a type shared by only 6% of the population.
 Humble, the hoaxer, appeared to know details of the murders that supposedly had not been released to the press, but that in fact he had acquired from his local newspaper and from pub gossip.